amitkumardube/terraform-deep-dive/README.md

     - File , environment variable , var option.
 - The variable precedence is as below.
     - Environment(least) , file , var option (most).
+<b> Workspaces in terraform </b>
+- Workspaces help in managing multiple environment.
+- They help you segregate your state file for each environment.
+- terraform workspaces create dev - this will create a new workspace dev.

 <b> Purpose of state file </b>
 - Documentation - https://www.terraform.io/docs/language/state/purpose.html